MarcoDuiker/QGIS_BGT_Import/help/source/FAQ.rst

 Why is the BGT-zip containing all those bloated gml files smaller than the geopackage containing the same data?
 ===============================================================================================================

 The gml files contain objects, optionally having points, lines and polygons.
 To use them in QGIS these object needs to be split in up to 3 layers containing only lines, only points or only polygons.
 Of course all information shown in the attribute table is then duplicated or triplicated.
-And of course, zip is a very powerfull way of making text (much) smaller.
+And of course, zip is a very powerful way of making text files (much) smaller.

 Furthermore spatial indexes are added which gives you the nice performance compared to using the gml files directly.